-Dr. Vamvanit said this was a vivid example of integrating technology into existing processes to make real improvement and achieve clinical effectiveness.
-Dr. Vamvanit believed clinical effectiveness is inseparable from Siriraj Hospital because it is not only a healthcare facility but also a medical school.
+Dr. Vamvanij said this was a vivid example of integrating technology into existing processes to make real improvement and achieve clinical effectiveness.
+Dr. Vamvanij believed clinical effectiveness is inseparable from Siriraj Hospital because it is not only a healthcare facility but also a medical school.
 “Over here, we have several value propositions to the society, our stakeholders, patients and their families, as well as the payers, which include the government, social security, and private insurance companies.
-We are expected to deliver the best clinical outcomes and care for them,” Dr. Vamvanit explains.
+We are expected to deliver the best clinical outcomes and care for them,” Dr. Vamvanij explains.

 “We also need to ensure our treatments, medications and everything we provide are cost-effective and have the best values.
 This is why we treasure evidence based medicine and not blindly following cutting edge technologies and innovative treatments.
 We need to have evidence and data to back up our considerations.
 We need to ensure our medical students are receiving professional trainings.
 After all, the public trust us to do our best”.